Music of the Maldives: Popular songs and dances

 Maldivians feel some affinity to Northern India through their language, which is related to the languages of North India.
-Most older generation or traditional Maldivians like to watch Hindi movies from the 1960s or 70s, and like to listen to the songs of those movies.
+Most older generation or traditional Maldivians like to watch Hindi movies from the 1960s or 70s and like to listen to the songs of those movies.
 The reason is that out of a similar language, similar rhythms and cadences develop.
-In fact, it is very easy for Maldivians to fit local lyrics to a Hindi tune because of this cultural closeness.
-For example, the Hindi words Ek din ("one day") are changed to E kudin (those kids) in Dhivehi, and in this manner a new local song develops.
+It is very easy for Maldivians to fit local lyrics to a Hindi tune because of this cultural closeness.
+For example, the Hindi words Ek din ("one day") are changed to E kudin (those kids) in Dhivehi, and in this manner, a new local song develops.

 Before cable TV, the most popular radio programmes from the Voice of Maldives (VOM) were those broadcasting older Hindi songs, like Vakivumuge kurin ("Before the breakup").
 On rural islands, Hindi songs are still the most popular songs, especially the older ones from Mohammed Rafi, Mukesh, Lata Mangeshkar, Asha Bhonsle, Hemant Kumar and Kishore Kumar.
 Therefore, most popular Maldivian songs are based in (or influenced by) Hindi songs.

-Similarly, the few popular local dances are based on North Indian dances, especially Kathak.
+Similarly, the few popular local dances are based on North Indian dances, especially Kathak..